michaeLeung/cse15l-lab-reports/lab-report-1-week-2.md

 # Optimizing Remote Running

-To save time, you can run multiple commands on the same line in the terminal, and tell the terminal the commands you want to put in the ssh terminal using "".
+To save time, you can run multiple commands on the same line in the terminal.
+To separate the commands within the terminal, use the key `;`.You can also tell the terminal the commands you want to put in the ssh terminal using `" command you want to run on ssh terminal "`.
 Here's an example
 `scp pizza.java cs15lwi22aoc@ieng6.ucsd.edu; ssh cs15lwi22aoc@ieng6.ucsd.edu "javac pizza.java; java pizza"`

 The scp command first copies the  pizza file into the student account.
-Then following the semicolon, the ssh command logs us into the student account and runs the commands within the parenthesis and promptly logging out.
+Then following the semicolon, the ssh command logs us into the student account and runs the commands within the parenthesis and then promptly logging out.
 As you can see, Pizza is printed out as a result, and this compile and run was executed in the ssh server!

 ![image](optimizing.png)

+This is a very effective way of being able make changes to your local terminal and the ssh terminal at the same time and on the same line.